A printable recipe card is available at the end of the post.

-And if you do happen to want sour-y waffles and even more of the benefits of the fermenting process, you can mix the batter up the night before (or in the morning if you’re having waffles for supper, which we do sometimes) and let it sit on the cabinet.
+And if you do happen to want sour-y waffles and even more of the benefits of the fermenting process, you can mix the batter up the night before and let it sit on the cabinet overnight.

-Or, you can just mix it up and use it right away.
+Or, you can just mix your sourdough waffle batter and use it right away.